alexstaravoitau/detecting-road-features/README.md

 > For implementation details check `VehicleTracker` class in `vehicletracker/tracker.py`.

-## Results
+# Results
-This clearly is a very naive way of detecting surrounding vehicles, as it was trained on a fairly small dataset, and is likely to fail in too many scenarios:
+This clearly is a very naive way of detecting and tracking road features, and wouldn't be used in the fiels as it is likely to fail in too many scenarios:

-* Vehicles obstructing each other.
+* Going up or down the hill.
 * Changing weather conditions.
+* Worn out lane markings.
+* Obstruction by other vehicles or vehicles obstructing each other.
 * Vehicles and vehicle positions different from those classifier was trained on.
 * ...

 Not to mention it is painfully slow and wouldn't run in real time without substantial optimisations.
-Nevertheless this project is a good representation of what can be done in terms of feature extraction, and how we could use those features in more sophisticated algorithms.
+Nevertheless this project is a good representation of what can be done by simply inspecting pixel values' gradients and color spaces.
+It shows that even with these limited tools we can extract a lot of useful information from an image, and that this information can potentially be used as a feature input to more sophisticated algorithms.